dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 Code vs Artifact (Product) dichotomy is all wrong.
 We are not actually selling a product - in a conventional industrial sense.
 We are selling functionality.

-It's Code vs Execution.
+It's Code vs _Execution_.
+We sell _Executions_.
+We make money from each and every _Execution_ of the code.

 A Software Product is just a packaging and delivery mechanism to provide that functionality to the customer.
 And the customer has access to that functionality at any time she/he has a need for that functionality.

+Each Execution of the code is a demonstration of that functionality.

 That's how we should think about Software Development: It's _Code vs Execution_.
 That should be _the base for all the judgments that we make about each step in Software Development_.

-A software product is like parallel mirrors.
-Each reflection is an execution.
-When the code gets inside a product, between those mirrors, you get an infinite number of _what you have: the code_.
-You get that's in the code and you benefit from it everywhere - or get hurt everywhere.
+Each proper Execution means money.
+Each bad Execution means loss of money.
+Fail to improve the Execution, in an acceptable cost-window, means the absence of money - which will go to your competitor.

 ## Code vs Execution